TimTwigg/Research/MazeGeneration/README.md

 Using the maze coordinates (x, y, z) for a maze of size (n x m), values for the circuitry location can be calculated as (x + n + 5, y + 1, z + m).
 The direction values will almost always be (0, -1).

-## Understanding App

-The MC function requires a fairly specific directory path to work.
-App has methods which create these paths:
-_functionPath is the basic directory path.
-_metaPath is the location of the mcmeta file which describes the datapack.
-_sourcePath evaluates the location of the file running the program, which is where the mcfunction file will initially be created.
-_make_path creates the function path and meta pack file if they do not exist.

-Meta pack file is required by minecraft for the datapack.
-A single file is required, and no editing should be done to add more functions to the pack.

-## Expansion

-The App will be expanded to generate other puzzles, such as the sound puzzle.

 ## mccontroller